MartaJuzepczuk/ewp-specs-api-omobility-las/endpoints/tmp-scenario/README.md

 * 06-changes-during-proposal.xml - student wants to change one course (get response)
 * 07-approve-components-studied-draft.xml - the receiving HEI accepts the change (update request)
 * 08-changes-during-proposal.xml - change applied; student wants to change two more courses - one of them added in previous change (get response)
-* 09-update-components-studied.xml  - the receiving HEI does not accept the change (update request)
+* 09-update-components-studied.xml  - the receiving HEI does not accept the change (update request).
+This time it uses comment instead of structured suggestion.
 * 10-changes-during-fixed-proposal.xml - student wants to change one more course, taking into account the receiving HEI comments (get response)
 * 11-approve-components-studied-draft.xml - the receiving HEI accepts the change (update request)
 * 12-final-version.xml - final version of the LA, with two changes during the mobility (get response)